 “Burnout” is the mental strain and emotional distress that accompanies chronic work stress.
-It’s a risk in any job but can be practically common among Military Service Members because of the nature of their duties and the challenges of military life for Warfighters and their families.
-When Military Service Members experience burnout, it can impact performance, mission readiness, mental health, and even their relationships.
+It’s a risk in any job but can be practically common among Service Members because of the nature of their duties and the challenges of military life for Warfighters and their families.
+When Service Members experience burnout, it can impact performance, mission readiness, mental health, and even their relationships.
 Still, a strong support network, effective leadership, and a focus on building healthy relationships at home and work can help buffer against burnout—and keep you and your team ready for action.

 What causes military burnout?

 Burnout is commonly recognized as a reaction to combat stress.
 In fact, it’s also a common reaction to chronic military work stress during times of peace.
 The challenge is that the risk factors for burnout tend to be unavoidable within military environments.

 For example, work overload can cause feelings of burnout.
 However, the long hours and high-pressure tasks are simply part of the job when you’re in the military because your mission doesn’t end at 5 p.m.
 Lack of control over your job duties and even inconsistency in assignments can also put you at risk for burnout.
 As any Warfighter knows, lack of control is part of service: You’re told what to do, where to go, what to wear, and where to live.
 You don’t always have insight into why decisions are made, and you have to follow your orders as they’re given—whether you like it or not.
 And those orders can vary greatly from day to day, which can be difficult to manage.
 One day your mission might be to clean the barracks, and the next it might be completing field training.
 That inconsistency can make it hard to really know if you’re doing your job well or even what your job responsibilities truly are.